wombleton/gitlaw-nz/acts/S/Statistics Act 1975.md

 ##### 47 General penalty

-*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere than in this section is liable on summary conviction to a fine not exceeding $500 or, in the case of a body corporate, not exceeding $2,000\.
+*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere than in this section is liable on conviction to a fine not exceeding $500 or, in the case of a body corporate, not exceeding $2,000\.

+    Section 47: amended, on 1 July 2013, by [section 413][97] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 47: amended, on 5 November 1982, by section 13(a) of the Statistics Amendment Act 1982 (1982 No 38).